For caregivers who need to fit 3 across or who want to sit next to their child, a slim car seat can make all the difference.

 - Forward-facing: 26.5-65 lbs, 30-49"

 This seat stands out for its higher rear-facing limits and safety features.
 For rear-facing, it comes with an anti-rebound bar and you can buy a Q-tether for added safety.
 The forward-facing mode has rigid lower anchors.
 The Ziip fabric options are free of flame-retardants.
 Clek makes an accessory, Infant-Thingy, that allows the Foonf to be used from birth.
-Out of the 4 options on this list, the Clek Foonf is the best if you want to use a convertible car seat from birth.
+Out of the options on this list, the Clek Foonf is one of the best if you want to use a convertible car seat from birth.
 This seat also works well with non-removable headrests.

 Best for you if: